Share roles as files with Final Cut Pro

 Include chapter markers: Select the checkbox to include chapter markers with the exported file (or files).

 Open with: Choose what you want to happen after the export is complete.
-See Export File destination in Final Cut Pro.
+See Export File and Apple Devices destinations in Final Cut Pro.

 Click Roles at the top of the Share window.